digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.eb.2023.01.05.md

 - Relabel the falcon with the bigger labels

-- Try to host correctly the dbgi maps with geoserver
+- Try to host correctly the dbgi maps with geoserver (actually delayed)

 - Prepare the inserts for the mass spec analysis